-Floris is where he meets his lifelong friends’ actor Rutger Hauer and scriptwriter Gerard Soeteman.
-He still works with Gerard to this day.
+Floris is where he meets his lifelong friends actor Rutger Hauer, and scriptwriter Gerard Soeteman.
+Who he still works with to this day.
 Working on Floris made him learn how to film.
-He recalls the very first time they started shooting when he first yelled: “Camera, Action!” and cameraman Ton Buné yelled back: “Hey hey!
+He recalls the very first time they started shooting when he yelled: “Camera, Action!”, and cameraman Ton Buné yelled back: “Hey hey!
 You are forgetting the sound!”
-Up to that point, Paul was used to having the sound being added later.
-He adjusted and yelled again, now adding sound.
+You see, up to that point, Paul was used to having the sound being added later.
+He adjusted, and yelled again, now adding sound.

 On the set of Floris

-Throughout the shooting of the series, Paul, the sound engineer Ad Roest and the rest of the team worked on improving the quality of the sound.
-At the beginning of the series, people had to be told to speak loud in order to be heard and recorded properly.
-Through the trial and error of trying different types of microphones and distances of recording, they could record the actors by the end.
+Throughout the shooting of the series, Paul, the sound engineer Ad Roest, and the rest of the team worked on improving the quality of the sound.
+At the beginning of the series, people had to be told to speak loud in order to be heard, and recorded properly.
+Through the trial and error of trying different types of microphones, and distances of recording, they could more easily record the actors by the end.